rodrigopcastro018/nodimo/docs/index.rst

 Nodimo
 ======

-Nodimo generalizes dimensional relationships between variables by turning them into nondimensional expressions.
+Nodimo generalizes a dimensional relationship between variables by turning it into a nondimensional expression.
 It supports any number of dimensions and variables and can be used for applications in science, engineering, economics and finance.
 The resulting nondimensional functions can be used as the basis for further studies in similarity and model testing.